-Transport is a major contributor to climate change.
-Transporting people and freight by road, sea and air contributes about one quarter of global greenhouse gas emissions.
-From a climate perspective, the transport sector is out of control – it is the fastest growing source of greenhouse emissions, increasing at well over 2% a year.
-If this continues it will result in a doubling of transport emissions in less than 30 years with huge consequences for climate change and oil supplies.
-This growth results from more and more people driving cars and flying, along with the increasing use of trucks to carry freight instead of more fuel efficient rail and sea transport.
+Transporting people and freight by road, sea and air contributes about one quarter of global greenhouse gas emissions, and it’s growing.
+Transport is the fastest growing source of greenhouse emissions, increasing at well over 2% a year.
+If this continues it will double transport emissions in less than 30 years.
+Growth mainly comes from people driving cars and flying more, as well as an increase in trucking instead of more fuel efficient rail and sea transport.

 Walk or cycle – if you can.
 Cycling is popular, safe, healthy and enjoyable.
 When it replaces other forms of transport (e.g. commuting to work) it also reduces the emission of greenhouse gases.
 With the price of fossil fuels on a continuous trend upwards cycling makes financial sense as well.